camunda-community-hub/camunda-platform-7-osgi/README.md

 - place it in the OSGI-INF/processes/ directory
 - set the "Process-Definitions" header in the MANIFEST.MF and let it point to a file or directory

-If you reference any JavaDelegates or ActivityBehaviors from within your process defniition please take a look at Part 4
+If you reference any `JavaDelegate`s or `ActivityBehavior`s from within your process defniition please take a look at Part 4

 #### BPMN-XML file